Aman-Kumar2001/Aman-Kumar2001/README.md

 ###  Surface Defect Detection
 - Built a Deep Learning Open CV model to identify the potential defects of metal surafecs
 - Used Transfer Learning (MobileNetV2) for the classification and detection
-- Deployed a Dockerized **FastAPI** service for real-time fraud risk prediction
+- Deployed a Dockerized **FastAPI** service for real-time surface defect detection
 🔗 GitHub: https://github.com/Aman-Kumar2001/surface_defect_detection

 ---